Estate Planning Lawyers in Conroe, TX

-As noted above, there are many different types of trusts available in the estate planning process.
+As noted above, there are many different types of trusts available.
 Some trusts, called inter vivos trusts, are created during your lifetime.
 Other trusts, called testamentary trusts, are created within your will.
-Selection of the proper type of trust depends on your specific circumstances.
+The selection of the proper type of trust depends on your specific circumstances.

 - Revocable Living Trusts (RLT)